swcarpentry/DEPRECATED-boot-camps/version-control/git/git-and-github/Readme.md

 [Up To Schedule](../../../README.md) - Back To [Plan for Mistakes](../../../python/testing/Readme.md)

-# Collaborate: Remote Version Control
+# Github and Remote Version Control
 ----

 **Based on material by Katy Huff, Anthony Scopatz, Sri Hari Krishna